scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** instant

-As a reaction you quickly pull up magical defenses, protecting you and all creatures adjacent to yourself.
-Make a spellcasting roll, you and all effected creatures add 1 superior die, adding an extra superior die for every critical, against the incoming spell.
+As a reaction you quickly pull up magical defenses, protecting you and all adjacent creatures from an incoming spell.
+Making a spellcasting roll, you and all adjacent creatures add 1 superior die to their saving throw, adding an extra superior die for every critical.
 Creatures in the barrier gain _Resistance 2_ to Force damage.

-Increase the range of protection by 1 and add a proficiency die for every level above the 1st.
+Increase the range of protection by 1 and add an enhanced die for every level above 2nd.

 ___
 #### Combust